 Special note to students receiving Unsubsidized/Subsidized/PLUS loans, ACG/National SMART/Pell/SEOG grants, or other aid: if you withdraw from college before the completion of the equivalent to 60 percent of the workload in any given payment period, a calculation using the percentage completed will be applied to the funds received or that could have been received that will determine the amount of aid the student earned.
 Unearned funds would be returned to the program in the order stated below by the college and/or the student.
-The portion of the Cal Grant earned is based on a pro-rata calculation of hours earned compared to hours scheduled in the period.
+The portion of federal grant earned is based on a prorated calculation of number of days enrolled divided by the number of days total in an enrollment period.
+Student liability to loan funds will continue to be paid in accordance to the original master promissory note terms.
 Sample Calculation, completion of 25% of the payment period, or enrollment period earns only 25% of the aid disbursed or that could have been disbursed.
 If applicable, this would be the first calculation to determine the amount of aid that the student would be eligible for from the Title IV Financial Aid programs.